 Both men vainly attempted to get out, but couldn’t, their hands unable to depress the button for the seatbelt.
 The driver opened his eyes blearily, and saw the damaged Corolla drive away, before blacking out.

-Minutes later, Woods pulled up to the NATO RSM (Resolute Support Mission, the successor the ISAF in Afghanistan) Base at the Hamid Karzai International Airport, digging out his ID card and allowing the U.S. Marine to call for a medic for Samir.
+Minutes later, Woods pulled up to the NATO RSM (Resolute Support Mission, the successor the ISAF in Afghanistan) Base at the Hamid Karzai International Airport, digging out his ID card and allowing the U.S. Marine on guard to call for a medic for Samir.

 Squeezing Samir’s shoulder, he allowed the paramedics take him away.
 As they wheeled Samir away on a gurney, a young Lieutenant came running up to him, and saluted, her hot breath misting the cold air.